jimburton/shurly/README.md

 Now we can transform our POJOs to JSON objects like so: `new Gson().toJson(pojo)`.

 Change the existing `post` route in the `Application` class so that it is specialised for requests with `Accept` set to `text/html`.
-Check that it still works as expected by running the tests.
+Check that it still works as expected by encoding a few URLs using `curl` or your browser.

 Now you can add a `post` route that is specialised for JSON.
 In this route you need to set the content type of the response using `response.type`.
 The structure will be something like this: